 In most cases, if you have a hemorrhoid, you won’t be able to see it externally – however, you may be able to see swelling around your anus if you hold a mirror up to it.
 If you can see a bump outside of your anus, your hemorrhoid may have prolapsed or become thrombosed, and you should seek treatment as soon as possible.

 For most people struggling with hemorrhoids, the primary symptom is discomfort in the anal or rectal area, particularly when trying to sit or make a bowel movement.
 Hemorrhoids can also make bowel movements painful, and may cause blood to appear in a stool or on toilet paper.

 Hemorrhoids usually happen when the rectum or anus is strained, either during a bowel movement or during pregnancy.
 Obesity can also increase your risk of developing a hemorrhoid.

 At Prima CARE, we make it easy to get started with the most advanced gastrointestinal care in the Fall River area.
-Just schedule an appointment using our , and we’ll reach out quickly to confirm your time.
+Just schedule an appointment using our online scheduling tool, and we’ll reach out quickly to confirm your time.